ziyic/UoA_PGT_CS551Q/README.md

 # UoA_PGT_CS551Q_Group5

 This repository contains code written for the course Enterprise Software Development during the PGT study of MSc Information Technology in University of Aberdeen.
+(For archive purposes only)

 ## Getting Started